ARD Site Diary (2025)

 We have been anticipating Ben’s visit for some time as we need his guidance on how to proceed with the removal of our two cremation urns and advice about what to do with our other burials.
 In preparation for Ben’s visit, we began by removing all the covers and cleaning around the vessels.
 Chris worked on our first urn (F1) while Andrew worked on the our second urn (F2).
 Chris was keen to show how the pit the urn was place in could be seen in the section on the west side but not on the east side as the burnt and mottled layers seemed to be going right up to and indeed underneath the urn.
 Andrew also worked to expose the flat bottomed pit our second urn (F2) seemed to be sitting in.

-Christine was given the task of trowelling the newly de-turfed area to the SW of the octagonal feature.
+Christine was given the task of trowelling the newly de-turfed area to the SW of the clay-lined pit feature (F4).
 When John arrived he joined Christine concentrating on the SE side where the group of stones (F18) had been revealed.
 When Peter arrived he uncovered the burial pit he had been working on (F12) ready for Ben’s inspection.

 Ben arrived at 2.00 in the afternoon and after the introductions, got stuck in to getting himself familiar once again with the site he’d briefly visited last year.
 This included seeing our recently cleaned up south ditch terminus in Trench 6-6a.
 Being amazed with its proportions he was, as we are, that this is not typical Bronze Age.